H4HWV2011/msjarvis-public-docs/thesis/02-ms-jarvis-gbim.md

 │    Verified program records — county, ZIP, type             │
 │          ↓ direct SQL (no embeddings)                       │
 │  gbim_query_router → mvw_gbim_landowner_spatial             │
-│    (port 7205)       (msjarvisgis, port 5432)               │
+│    (port 7205)       (msjarvisgis, port 5452)               │
 │    20,593 landowner beliefs — ranked by area, county        │
+│    proposition_code IN ('LANDOWNER_CORPORATE',              │
+│                         'LANDOWNER_GOVERNMENT')             │
+│    worldview_id = 'eq1'                                     │
 │                                                              │
 └─────────────────────────────────────────────────────────────┘
 ```

-> Figure 2.5.
+*Figure 2.5.
 The four-database architecture that operationalizes the GBIM belief model.
-Arrows show the primary data flow: spatial beliefs are embedded into ChromaDB for semantic retrieval; landowner beliefs bypass ChromaDB and are accessed via direct SQL aggregation through `gbim_query_router`.
+Landowner beliefs bypass ChromaDB and are accessed via direct SQL aggregation through `gbim_query_router`.*

 The key architectural distinction is between **vector-based projection** (ChromaDB, appropriate for semantic similarity over unstructured or semi-structured belief content) and **relational projection** (SQL aggregation over `mvw_gbim_landowner_spatial`, appropriate for structured ownership queries with deterministic answers).
-Both are Hilbert-space projections in the conceptual model.
-They differ in implementation because the geometry of the relevant subspace differs: semantic similarity is naturally suited to vector nearest-neighbor operations; ownership aggregation is naturally suited to exact relational grouping and summation.
+Both are Hilbert-space projections in the conceptual model — they differ in implementation because the geometry of the relevant subspace differs.

 A belief that refers to a place is fully represented only when all four layers are coherently linked:

 1. A GBIM belief record in `gbimbeliefnormalized` with all nine axes populated.
 2. A ChromaDB embedding of that belief's nine-axis text representation in the appropriate collection (or, for landowner beliefs, a row in `mvw_gbim_landowner_spatial`).
 3. A spatial feature in `msjarvisgis` PostGIS tables linked by `source_table` and `source_pk`.
-4. A program record in `jarvis-local-resources-db` linked by `local_resource_id` and `county`.
+4. A program record in `jarvis-local-resources-db` linked by `local_resource_id` and county.

 Not all beliefs have all four layers populated.
-The GBIM corpus is a living system: beliefs are ingested at different rates from different sources, and linkage completeness is a function of pipeline maturity.
 The landowner layer, as of March 20, 2026, has layers 1 and 2-alt (PostgreSQL materialized view instead of ChromaDB) fully populated, with layer 3 (PostGIS parcel geometry) joined in `mvw_gbim_landowner_spatial`.
 Layer 4 (program record linkage) is not applicable for landowner beliefs — the landowner layer supports accountability and classification, not direct program routing.

 ---

 ## 2.8 Intellectual Honesty Correction — Judge GBIM Claims vs. Actual Implementation (March 21, 2026)

-> **This section was added March 21, 2026 to correct a materially misleading claim that has appeared in multiple earlier chapters of this thesis and in the system's own judge service documentation.**
+> This section was added March 21, 2026 to correct a materially misleading claim that has appeared in multiple earlier chapters of this thesis and in the system's own judge service documentation.

 ### 2.8.1 The Claim Being Corrected